Bussard91/Bussard91/README.md

 I´m currently working on different Shiny-Web-Apps for:
 - Method comparison in the clinical laboratory
 - Indirect methods to calculate reference intervals from routine laboratory data
-- App which contains clinically relevant calculators and scoring systems

 If you have any questions you can contact me here on github or by mail: jakob_adler@gmx.de.